Fusion (semi)rings arising from quantum groups: One-dimensional representations

-We therefore only have to worry about partitions with no through-blocks.
-Let us write, for an integer $k\geqslant 0$, $\beta_{k} = \theta_{k}^{*}\theta_{k}$ for the projective partition in $\NCc(k, k)$ consisting of $2$ blocks, an upper and a lower one, each having $k$ white points.
+We therefore only have to study partitions with no through-block.
+Let us write, for an integer $k\geqslant 0$, $\beta_{k} = \theta_{k}^{*}\theta_{k}$.
+This is a projective partition in $\NCc(k, k)$ consisting of $2$ blocks, an upper and a lower one, each having $k$ white points.
 By convention, $\beta_{0}$ is the empty partition and $\beta_{-k} = \overline{\beta}_{k}$.
 As for through-partitions, we can recover any projective partition with $t(p) = 0$ from the $\beta_{k}$'s up to equivalence.
 This is not completely obvious and will be the object of Lemma \ref{lem:1dwords}.
 We first need the following fact :

 \begin{lem} Let $\CC$ be a category of noncrossing partitions and let $B\in \CC(k, k)$ be a projective partition with $t(B) = 0$ and such that \emph{all the points are white}.
 If $B\neq\emptyset$, then there is an integer $1\leqslant l\leqslant k$ such that $\beta_{l}\in \CC$. \end{lem}